-Table 51 below displays the magnitude of severe winter storms.
-The wind-chill factor is further described in Figure 28.
+Table 52 below displays the magnitude of severe winter storms.
+The wind-chill factor is further described in Figure 30.
 The wind chill index was developed by the National Weather Service.
 It neither addresses temperatures above 40°F nor wind speeds below 5 mph.

-Frost AdvisoryIssued when nighttime minimum temperatures are expect from 33°F to 36°F in the growing season.
-Freeze WarningIssued when nighttime minimum temperatures are expected to a 32°F or lower in the growing season.
-They are usually issued to highlight the first few freezes of the fall or unusually late freezes spring.
-A Freeze Watch is issued when these conditions may be m to 48 hours in the future.
-Snow AdvisoryIssued when accumulating snow of 2 to 4 inches is expected advisory may still be warranted if lesser accumulations will travel difficulties, especially early in the winter season.
-Blowing Snow Advisory Issued when blowing snow is expected to occasionally red visibilities to 1/4 mile or less with winds generally 25 to 34 event should last at least 3 hours.
-Snow and Blowing Snow Advisory Issued when winds of 25 to 34 mph are expected to be accompanied by falling snow and blowing snow, occasionally reducing the visibility to 1/4 mile or less.
-The event should last at least 3 hours Freezing Rain / Drizzle Issued for freezing rain when ice accumulations are expected to cause Advisory travel problems, but not exceed 1/4".
-Auvisory Issued for accumulating sleet of 1/4" to 1".
+Frost Advisory Issued when nighttime minimum temperatures are expected to range from 33°F to 36°F in the growing season.
+Issued when nighttime minimum temperatures are expected to reach 32°F or lower in the growing season.
+They are usually issued to Freeze Warning highlight the first few freezes of the fall or unusually late freezes in the spring.
+A Freeze Watch is issued when these conditions may be met 12 to 48 hours in the future.
+Issued when accumulating snow of 2 to 4 inches is expected.
+An Snow Advisory advisory may still be warranted if lesser accumulations will produce travel difficulties, especially early in the winter season.
+Issued when blowing snow is expected to occasionally reduce Blowing Snow Advisory visibilities to 1/4 mile or less with winds generally 25 to 34 mph.
+The event should last at least 3 hours.
+Consul and Distribut Issued when winds of 25 to 34 mph are expected to be accompanied Snow and Blowing by falling snow and blowing snow, occasionally reducing the visibility Snow Advisory to 1/4 mile or less.
+The event should last at least 3 hours Freezing Rain / Drizzle Issued for freezing rain when ice accumulations are expected to Advisory cause travel problems, but not exceed 1/4".
+Issued for accumulating sleet of 1/4" to 1".
 Because sleet usually Sleet Advisory occurs with other precipitation types, a winter weather advisory will almost always be used in such cases.
 Issued for a winter weather event in which there is more than one Winter Weather hazard present, but all precipitation is expected to remain below Advisory warning criteria.
-For example, it would be issued if 2 inches of snow were expected with a small amount of sleet mixing in at times.
-Issued when wind chill temperatures are expected to be a significant Wind Chill Advisory inconvenience to life with prolonged exposure, and, if caution is not exercised, could lead to hazardous exposure.
-Wind Chill Warning Issued when wind chill temperatures are expected to be hazardous to life within several minutes of exposure.
-Issued when a period of freezing rain is expected to produce ice Ice Storm Warning accumulations of 1/4" or greater, or cause significant disruptions to travel or utilities.
-Issued when a period of sleet is expected to produce ice Heavy Sleet Warning accumulations of 1" or greater, or cause significant disruptions to travel or utilities.
-Issued when snow is expected to accumulate 4 inches or more in 12 Heavy Snow Warning hours, or 6 inches or more in 24 hours.
-Issued for a winter weather event in which there is more than one hazard present, and one of the warning criteria listed above is expected to be met.
-For example, it would be issued if 5 inches of snow were expected in 12 hours, with some sleet mixing in at times.
-It Winter Storm Warning is commonly issued for heavy snow with strong winds of 25-34 mph that will cause blowing and drifting of the snow.
-A Winter Storm Watch is issued when these conditions may be met 12 to 48 hours in the future.
-Issued for sustained wind or frequent gusts greater than or equal to 35 mph accompanied by falling and/or blowing snow, frequently Blizzard Warning reducing visibility to less than 1/4 mile for three hours or more.
-A Blizzard Watch is issued when these conditions may be met 12 to 48 hours in the future. - Non-precipitation watch / v
+For example, it would be issued if 2 inches of snow , were expected with a small amount of sleet mixing in at times.

-Table 51: Winter Weather Extent Scale
+Table 52: Winter Weather Extent Scale